Skip to main content

 Wordlists

-One immediate issue with this might be the general problem of wordlists and decontextualized words and phrases mentioned by Bruno Leys in his post.
+One immediate issue with this might be the general problem of wordlists and decontextualised words and phrases mentioned by Bruno Leys in his post.
 However, it should be noted that as well as being derived from a text, this particular exercise is then followed by a number of others, including comprehension questions, a gap-fill, a dictation, a story retelling, and a choice of post-reading speaking tasks, so there’s a fair amount of different priming going on.
 What to do – as is so often the case – there isn’t anything else?

 Vocabulary choice – and more is more